bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # component folder : folder

-Returns the component folder of the system domain
+Returns the component folder of the system domain.

 # computer : computer